rogerpence/css-custom-properties/README.md

 ##### Set a scoped property value

-The scoped selector used here must match the selector used to define the scoped value.
+The scoped selector used here must match the selector used to define the scoped property.

     root = document.querySelector('.message');
     root.style.setProperty('--background-color', 'purple');